National Eagle Scout Association: Awards

 Shortly after the National Eagle Scout Association was established in 1972, it began to make available a NESA Scoutmaster Award.
 The award was presented to one Scoutmaster per BSA area each year.
 These Scoutmasters' records demonstrated proper use of Boy Scout advancement, and a significant number of their Boy Scouts attained the Eagle Scout rank.
 This award was discontinued on December 31, 1987.

 The president of the Boy Scouts of America requested that NESA convert its award into a Scoutmaster Award of Merit that could be earned by all Scoutmasters.
 The award used a white knot for uniform wear.
 His rationale was that there is a need for recognizing Scoutmasters relatively early in their work in that position before they qualify for the Scouter's Key.
-This was discontinued in 2009 and replace by the Unit Leader's Award of Merit no longer a NESA Award since it covers all of Scouting.
+This was discontinued in 2009 and replaced by the Unit Leader's Award of Merit: no longer a NESA Award since it covers all of Scouting.

-The Distinguished Eagle Scout Award (DESA) was created in 1969 and is awarded to an Eagle Scout for distinguished service in his profession and to his community for a period of at least 25 years after attaining the rank of Eagle Scout.
+The Distinguished Eagle Scout Award (DESA) was created in 1969 and is awarded to an Eagle Scout for distinguished service in his profession and to his community for at least 25 years after attaining the rank of Eagle Scout.
 Other requirements include significant accomplishment in one's career and a solid record of continued community volunteer involvement.
 After 48 years, a total of 2,218 DESAs have been awarded through the end of 2017.

-In 2008, NESA introduced a knot recognizing those Eagle Scouts who are life members of NESA; it uses the standard Eagle Scout square knot emblem with a silver border.
+In 2008, NESA introduced a knot recognizing those Eagle Scouts who are life members of NESA: it uses the standard Eagle Scout square knot emblem with a silver border.
 It is worn in place of the standard knot; both knots should not be worn at one time.

 The Glenn A. and Melinda W. Adams National Eagle Scout Service Project of the Year Award (ESSPY) was created in 2010 to "recognize valuable service of an exceptional nature by a Scout to a religious institution, a school, community, or other entity."
 It is presented at council, regional, and national levels.

 The NESA Outstanding Eagle Scout Award (NOESA) was created in 2010 (and first awarded in 2011) to recognize Eagle Scouts who have demonstrated outstanding achievement at the local, state, or regional level.
 After 7 years, a total of 1,928 NOESAs have been awarded through the end of 2017.

 The NESA Distinguished Service Award was created in 1976 "to recognize those who have given extraordinary leadership and service to NESA resulting in a significant impact on a national or regional level."
 27 individuals received the award between 1976 and 1988 when it was discontinued.
-NESA reintroduced the award in July 2020 soliciting nominations for awards to be presented in 2021.
+NESA reintroduced the award in 2020.